- Who We Serve

 Underneath all these layers there is a lot of groundwork that goes in before you can define your Sensitivity Labels.
 Conveniently, Sensitivity Labels can be applied across Microsoft 365 applications and services and numerous devices that use these apps.

-There are some real security concerns that keep executives and business owners up at night, such as, is the data we are working with is protected or not?
+There are some real security concerns that keep executives and business owners up at night, such as, is the data we are working with is protected?
 Discerning sensitive data from not sensitive data, ensuring data security at all times, and many others are all on the list.
 Sensitivity Labels, if implemented correctly, take care of these and thus, provide a more restful sleep, by:

 If you are looking to articulate a path to compliance and what you want from it, then you need to communicate this four-step path with your compliance and risk teams: